SBB Be 4/6 12303-12342: Background

 In November 1913 the SBB Board decided to electrify the Gotthard route from Erstfeld to Biasca, a decision supported by wartime experience.
 During the First World War, coal shortages curtailed many railway services to the extent that, by the autumn of 1918 on Sundays, with the exception of milk trains, no trains were running.
 Electrification was complete by 1920.

 Four prototype locomotives were ordered, Be 3/5 12201, Be 4/6 12301, Be 4/6 12302 and Ce 6/8 14201.
-Before testing was complete, the Swiss Federal Railways placed orders in May 1918 with SLM and BBC on draft design proposals submitted for ten locomotives to be numbered 12303 to 12313.
+Before testing was complete, the Swiss Federal Railways placed orders in May 1918 with SLM and BBC on draft design proposals submitted for ten locomotives to be numbered 12303 to 12312.
 A follow-on order for 12313 to 12342 was placed in July the same year.
 An important criterion for the order was an even distribution of passenger and freight locomotives from the different companies.

 Specification

-SBB required that the industry to fulfill the following requirements:
+SBB required that the industry fulfill the following requirements: